sunbird-specs/QuML/v1/question.md

 This category of metadata contains information that can be used by delivery engines to deliver the question.
 Some of the metadata fields of this category can be automatically derived and set by the creation tools, e.g.: mime type.

 - *mimeType*: mime type of the question - HTML is the only supported mime type in this version of the specification.
-- *version*: version of the QML specification using which the question is created.
+- *version*: version of the QuML specification using which the question is created.
 - *questionType*: one of the standard question types - mcq, mtf, ftb, mmcq, essay, short answers, programming, other. this can be auto-derived at times based on the interactions used in the question.
 - *visibility*: if the question is visible for all or only for those who created it and/or for some specific systems or use cases - private, public.
 - *isTemplate*: set to true if question data has template variables and template processing, else it is set to false.